 The School-based Traineeship is also a fully accredited Australian Quality Framework (AQF) Certificate II or III Traineeship linked to an industrial award or agreement and signed by an employer.

 How to find a School-based Apprenticeship or Traineeship?

-To start a School-based Apprenticeship or Traineeship, students must find an employer and have the support of their parent or guardian.
+To find a School-based Apprenticeship or Traineeship students must first speak to Julie Davis-Chaplin in the The Future Hub to discuss options and complete and Expression of Interest form.
+Students in collaboration with the College must then find an employer and have the support of their parent or guardian.
 The student and their parent or guardian need to sign a training contract with the employer.

 - Nominate your preferred industry when enrolling at the College

-- Speak with the College Career Development Team regularly
+- Speak with the Newman Pathways & Careers Team in The Future Hub regularly

 - Perform well in class